vvvv666/greenfield-docs/src/guide/storage-provider/services/stopserving.md

 * Then it sends discontinue bucket transactions to the Greenfield chain, and the blockchain will emit discontinue bucket events;

-* After a set amount of time, the discontinued buckets are deleted on the chain, and delete object and delete bucket events are emitted;
+* After a set amount of time (7 days on testnet), the discontinued buckets are deleted on the chain, and delete object and delete bucket events are emitted;

 * Finally, the GC service recycles the storage space of the deleted objects and buckets.